Meghan Gallacher

-Meghan Gallacher (born 17 January 1992) is a British politician who served as Deputy Leader of the Scottish Conservatives from 2022 to 2024.
-She has been a Member of the Scottish Parliament (MSP) for the Central Scotland region since 2021.
+Meghan Gallacher (born 17 January 1992) is a Scottish politician who served as Deputy Leader of the Scottish Conservatives from 2022 to 2024.
+She has been a Member of the Scottish Parliament (MSP) for the Central Scotland and Lothians West region since 2026, and was MSP for the predecessor Central Scotland region between 2021 and 2026.
 Gallacher was a councillor for the Motherwell West ward from 2017 to 2022, serving as the Conservatives party's group leader in the North Lanarkshire Council.

 Gallacher was a candidate in the 2024 Scottish Conservatives leadership election, finishing 3rd.

 Early life

 Education

 Meghan Gallacher was born on 17 January 1992 in Bellshill, North Lanarkshire and was brought up in nearby Holytown.
 She studied political science and government at the Hamilton Campus (now New Lanarkshire Campus) of the University of the West of Scotland from 2010 to 2014.

 Early career

 While studying at university, Gallacher worked part-time at John Lewis and Partners in customer service.
 In 2014, after graduating, she worked full-time at the company for two years.
 She served as a Customer Relations Case Manager, dealing with customer concerns at CEO level.
 In September 2016, she left John Lewis to work as a Parliamentary Researcher for Edward Mountain, the MSP for the Highlands and Islands region.